paulstansifer/unseemly/web_ide/GETTING_STARTED.md

 ```
 cargo install wasm-pack
-wasm-pack build --target no-modules --out-dir web_ide/ --no-typescript --release
+wasm-pack build --target no-modules --out-dir web_ide/wasm/ --no-typescript --release
 ```

-This will create files in `web_ide/` (this directory), but they will be `.gitignore`d.
+This will create files in `web_ide/wasm/`, but they will be `.gitignore`d.

 To test that it worked, load `ide.html`.
 You can't use a `file://` URL;